Now that the Ruby application has an authorization

 /vehicle route which we will implement in the next step.

-# ./app.rb # global variable to store the token @@token = '' get "/exchange" do code = params[:code] # TODO: Request Step 1: Obtain an access token # In a production app you'll want to store this in some kind of persistent storage @@token = @@client.get_token(code)[:access_token] "OK" end
+# ./app.rb # global variable to store the token @@token = '' get "/exchange" do code = params[:code] # TODO: Request Step 1: Obtain an access token # In a production app you'll want to store this in some kind of persistent storage @@token = @@client.exchange_code(code)[:access_token] redirect '/vehicle' end

 Once the application has the